edgarpf/aws-csaa-tips/README.md

 - There are 2 types of policies in IAM: Identity-Based Policies and Resource-Based Policies.

+- IAM users are created with no permissions by default.

 - If a company is using Microsoft Active Directory which implements Security Assertion Markup Language (SAML),  you can set up a SAML-Based Federation for API Access to your AWS cloud.
 In this way, you can easily connect to AWS using the login credentials of your on-premise network.

 ## Kinesis Data Firehos